83 % of users expect sites to load in 3 seconds or less but the median load time of the top 500 ecommerce home pages is 10 seconds

 You can make your website faster by enabling HTTP Keep-Alive, which will create a single open connection for multiple file requests to your server, thus greatly speeding up your website.
 Simply put, the server tells the browser it can download multiple files at the same time, without putting too much load on the server.
 When the number of connections to your server is limited, a lot of bandwidth will be saved.

-You can enable HTTP Keep-Alive by copying and pasting the following code into your
+You can enable HTTP Keep-Alive by copying and pasting the following code into your .htaccess file:

 Header set Connection keep-alive